We all feel stressed or anxious sometimes. Now add academic pressure, exams, essays and deadlines into the mix and it’s easy to feel overwhelmed.

+If they are too adrenaline filled and need to shake it off, other types of exercise might be better.
+If they need to get a quick burst of energy out maybe you could put on a dance video or go for a quick jog or brisk walk together.
+Even a trip to the shops could change things up.
 Exercise is proven to help with anxiety, but it can be hard to find the motivation in yourself when feeling stressed out.
 By going along with your friend, it can make it easier for them.
-Maybe you could try a gym class together, or just go for a walk.
 It’s also a nice opportunity for your friend to take their mind off their exams and take a well-deserved break.

 4. Have some fun

-It’s easy for some people to feel guilty that they’re not studying 24/7, but believe it a few hours of fun won’t derail anyone’s revision or studying.
-Find a time when your friend can have some downtime and plan something fun – whether that’s a coffee break or a night in with friends it’ll help everyone to take their minds off work for a little while.
+It’s easy for some people to feel guilty that they’re not studying 24/7, but a few hours of fun won’t derail anyone’s revision or studying.
+Find a time when your friend can have some downtime and plan something fun – whether that’s a snack break or a night in with friends, it’ll help everyone to take their minds off work for a little while.

 Some people work well alone when it comes to study but others can work differently.
-You could set up a shared study space to give them some company, or if you have time, offer to help them with their revision and run through notes together.
-You can also point them to online resources like the Library’s My Learning Essentials.
+You could set up a shared work space to give them some company, or if you have time, offer to help them with their revision and run through notes together.
+Some people, especially some neurodivergent people can really benefit from ‘body doubling’ where two people work side by side more productively, it can help to have someone to hold them accountable.
+You can also point them to online resources like the Library’s My Learning Essentials and My Research Essentials.

 6. Speak to someone

-Most episodes of stress will resolve themselves, but watch out for any symptoms in your friend that might indicate a bigger issue.
-If they are withdrawn, having regular trouble sleeping, experiencing physical issues like headaches or nausea or if you just feel like something ‘isn’t quite right’ with them, encourage your friend to seek help from their GP or to contact the University’s Mental Health and Counselling Service to talk to someone who can help them through it.
+Most episodes of stress and anxiety will resolve themselves, but watch out for any symptoms in your friend that might indicate a bigger issue.
+If you feel that things might be more serious, you might like to read about how to start a conversation about mental health.
+If they are withdrawn, having regular trouble sleeping, experiencing physical issues like headaches or nausea, or if you just feel like something ‘isn’t quite right’ with them, encourage your friend to seek help from their GP or to contact the University’s Mental Health and Counselling Service to talk to someone who can help them through it.

 And finally, remember that taking care of someone else can be hard on you, too.
-Take care of yourself and make sure you prioritise looking after yourself too.
+Take care of yourself and make sure you also prioritise looking after yourself.